hmrc/leak-detection/README.md

 This will ensure that teams will be alerted to any violations of the rule and that the offending code will be visible within the MDTP catalogue.
 Without performing a rescan all, any violations within the existing codebase will not be identified until changes are pushed up to the repository - the main issue with this approach is that not all repositories are actively being worked on.

+**NOTE**: Please inform PlatSec before running a rescan in live so that they are aware that new Slack notifications will be going out.

 ## Testing in a local environment
 ### Requirements
 * Ensure [sbt](https://www.scala-sbt.org/1.x/docs/Setup.html) is installed.